 Here you have control over the audio captured from your PC.
 It is difficult to explain this section in general because it varies a lot depending on your PC and your configuration, but in principle, you will find “Desktop audio,” which is, in fact, the audio of your PC, plus a “Microphone” if you have a webcam with a built-in microphone, or other audio sources such as the title of an audio/video file if you have inserted such a file as a source.

 How to add the webcam on OBS

 After the necessary initial premise, you are ready to add the webcam on OBS.
 To do this, start the program in question, locate the Sources box, click on the + button and select the Video capture device option from the menu that opens.

-> Click, then, on the OK button, select the webcam integrated or connected to your computer via the Device drop-down menu and press the OK button, to add it to the OBS video sources using the device’s default values (e.g. resolution, range of colors etc.).
+Click, then, on the OK button, select the webcam integrated or connected to your computer via the Device drop-down menu and press the OK button to add it to the OBS video sources using the device’s default values (e.g. resolution, range of colours, etc.).

-> If all went well, you should see the video captured by your webcam surrounded by red.
+If all went well, you should see the video captured by your webcam surrounded by red.
 At this point, all you have to do is position and resize the box relating to the webcam video as you see fit.

 For example, if your intention is to record the desktop of your computer and, at the same time, show yourself as you speak, you can place the video captured by the webcam in the corner of the main video source (in this case, the desktop).
 To do this, you can simply move the webcam video source by holding down on the box containing the video transmitted by the device and dragging it to the desired position.

 If, on the other hand, you want to record with OBS only what captures the webcam, you can resize the box relating to the latter and set it to full screen.
 In this case, hold down one of the red squares visible on the screen and move outwards to enlarge the box containing the video transmitted by the webcam.